KevinLsg/To-do-list/README.md

 Search System: Implement a search function to quickly find specific tasks.

+Currently you can only write one text, I want to let the user add several lists in the same note

 ## Known Bugs

 Titles and texts do not break lines, making the content leave the task.

+If you create a note and then edit it and leave everything blank, the text will disappear